How to Escape From a Car Underwater

 This method is your best chance for survival.
-By thinking and acting quickly, you can execute these steps and get out fast.
+By thinking and acting quickly, you can execute these steps before the car starts sinking deep underwater.

-Step 1: Brace for impact.
+Brace for impact.
 Once you realize that your car is going into the water, brace yourself.
-Place each hand on the wheel, at "nine" and "three" respectively.
-Be prepared for the airbag to go off.
-Remain calm.
+Place each hand on the wheel, at "nine" and "three" respectively, and be prepared for the airbag to go off.
+Remember to remain calm.

-Step 3: Focus on getting out quickly.
+Focus on getting out quickly.
 Don't call 911 yet.
 First, try to get out of the vehicle.
 Things can move very quickly in this situation.
-It is likely that help will not get there in time to help; you will have to get yourself out.
+It is likely that help will not get there in time; you will have to get yourself out on your own.
 Getting out should be your first priority.

 Stay focused, don’t panic, and move quickly.
 Your best option is to get out while your car remains floating if at all possible.

-Step 4: Unbuckle your seat belt.
+Unbuckle your seat belt.
 Undoing seat belts is the first thing you should remember to do once in the water.
 First unbuckle yourself, then any children or other passengers who need assistance.
 You may want to have a seat belt cutter on hand, just in case.

-Step 5: If you haven’t already, open a window.
+If you weren't able to before hitting the water, open a window.
 If you weren't able to open a window before making impact with the water, do so now.
 Don’t open a door!
 Water will rush in if you do, and your car will sink much faster.

-Instead, make every effort to open a window as this is your best way out.
-Most electric windows will work after the impact with the water, so try the power window button first.
+Making every effort to open a window is your best way out.
+Most electric windows will work after the impact with the water, so try the buttons on the power windows first.

-You also can remove a headrest from one of the seats and then use the prongs to try and break the window, or even just use a heavy object that you happen to have in the car.
+You can also use a heavy object that you happen to have in the car.
 With these, you should be aiming to hit at the middle of the window.

 If you don't have any other objects, you can try to kick the window and break it with your feet by aiming at the breakpoints, which are located at the hinges or toward the front end of the window.

-If they are children, it's good to get the eldest unbuckled first; they are more capable to help you with the younger ones.
-Making sure everyone is unbuckled and lending a quick word of assurance will get your successful escape in motion.
+If the passengers are children, it's would be best to get the eldest unbuckled first–they are more capable to help you with the younger ones.
+Making sure everyone is unbuckled and lending a quick word of assurance will put your successful escape in motion.

-If the child is unable to swim, you or another adult passenger will need to accompany that child out of the car.
+If the child is unable to swim, you or another adult passenger will need to accompany that child out of the car through the window.

-Although it's natural to panic and rush to the top, it's still every bit as important to remain calm on your way up.
-The frenzy to the surface may tire you out or put you in shock, and you should still be ready to help other passengers should they need it.
+Although it's natural to panic and rush to the top, it's still very important to remain calm on your way up.
+The frenzy to reach the surface may tire you out or put you in shock, and you should still be ready to help other passengers if they need it.

 If possible, get on top of the car for support.
 If the car is still floating, you can use this time to catch your breath before moving forward.

-Step 8: Decide where to go from here.
-Taking your circumstances into consideration, you will need to decide whether to stay on the car or swim for it.
-Keep the weather and the water temperature in mind when deciding what to do next.
+Decide where to go from here.
+Taking your circumstances into consideration, you will need to decide whether to stay on top of the car or swim somewhere else.
+Keep the weather conditions and water temperature in mind when deciding where to go from there.

 If the water is shallow enough for the top of the car to rest above its surface, the water may be shallow enough for you to stand, making it easier to get to shore.
 However, if it is cold outside, you may want to stay where you are.
 If the water is deep and your car is still sinking, you will need to prepare to swim for the water’s edge, and you will need to do so quickly if the water is cold.

-Step 9: Call 911.
+Call 911.
 Whether you are staying on the car or have gotten to the water’s edge, now is the time to get help.
-If any phones have survived the water, call 911.
+If any phones have survived being submerged, call 911.
 Otherwise, flag down a passing motorist and ask him or her to call for you.

 It's important to enlist medical help immediately.
 This is an absolute must, whether or not you feel any symptoms at the time.
 If the water was cold, you could be in the early stages of hypothermia.
 Getting quick and timely help for you and the other passengers will nip any lingering problems.

-In the event that your car sinks very quickly or you are not able to open or beak a window, performing this method can increase your chances of getting out safely.
+In the event that your car sinks very quickly or you are not able to open or break a window, following these steps can increase your chances of getting out safely.

-Remain calm and still and take several deep, slow breaths until the water reaches your chin and then hold your breath.
+Remain calm and take several deep, slow breaths until the water reaches your chin–then hold your breath.